-Old San Juan in particular is an area full of colorful homes, blue cobblestone streets, and incredible food.
+Old San Juan, in particular, is an area full of colorful homes, blue cobblestone streets, and incredible food.
 Did I mention that the weather is basically great all the time?
 75 degrees every day we were there, and rain usually comes and goes very quickly if it comes at all.
 We went in December during a week that Chicago was below freezing so it was beyond perfect.

 We spent 5 glorious days exploring this part of town and absolutely fell in love.
 Some of the things that stood out to me:

 - Going out to eat costs as much as it would in Chicago.
 Of course, there are many options, and you can always opt for cheaper places.
 Listing our favorite places below.

 La Bombonera– How great is that name?
 Order a mallorca with ham and cheese.
 It’s a sweet bread with powdered sugar (think beignets).
 They can stuff it with ham or bacon and cheese, they heat it up and flatten it, and it is oddly delicious.
 Perfect for a cheaper breakfast!
 OMG, I want one so badly right now.